ZyRaNex/ZyHelper/README.md

 # How to use
 For non-wizard:

 Check the skills you want to cast and give it the right hotkeys.
-L = leftclick; R = rightclick
+L = leftclick; R = rightclick.

 for Wizard: